-Spaces that benefit from having a powder extinguisher on site include workshops, garage forecourts and construction sites.
-Because it’s suitable for fires involving flammable liquids and gases, this extinguisher is also recommended for all vehicles, including fuel tankers.
+Spaces that benefit from having a powder fire extinguisher on site include workshops, garage forecourts and construction sites.
+Because a powder fire extinguisher is suitable for fires involving flammable liquids and gases, they’re also recommended for all vehicles, including fuel tankers.

 If you’re in the trade and want to learn more about how to become a CheckFire customer, visit our dedicated Trade Customer page for more information.